-My love for Brazil comes from another place entirely.
-Once, many years ago, a Brazilian recipe solved my first-dinner-party-hosting angst in Singapore.
+My interest in Brazil comes not from sports.
+It begins with a recipe that solved my first-dinner-party-dilemma when we lived in Singapore.
 An overseas friend recently reminded me of this.
-She was there.
-As it turned out, it saved her too.
+She was there, and it saved her too.

-Mary [aka Mimi by her family] was part of my life in the first three of our five international settings.
-We met in Singapore as part of a group of friends and families who celebrated Thanksgiving and went on beach holidays together.
-Then, in Cyprus in the early 1990s we became better friends.
-She lived in the apartment above us and was our son Adam’s third grade teacher.
-I loved her creative style of communication.
-When Mary wanted to see me, an empty coffee can was lowered from the balcony above our terrace on a piece of string.
-Rounding the corner from the driveway, with a tin can swaying in the breeze, I knew there would be a folded piece of paper inside: “Meet after school for a brisk walk” or “Come up for a wee dram of scotch” on her tiny balcony.
+When Mary wanted to make a plan with me, an empty coffee can was lowered from her balcony, above our terrace, on a piece of string.
+When I saw a tin can swaying in the breeze, I knew there would be a folded piece of paper inside with a note: “Meet after school for a brisk walk” or “Come up for a wee dram of scotch”.
 Often it was both.
-Later, in Taiwan, we were part of a group of women who bonded during weekly Friday afternoons with wine and hors d’oeuvres in each other’s homes.
-“Wine and Unwind” sessions solved most of the world’s problems, at least during those years.
+Later, in Taiwan, we were part of a group of women who bonded in weekly TGIF afternoons in each other’s homes.
+Our “Wine and Unwind” parties solved most of the world’s problems during those years.

-Singapore was, and is, ripe with fantastically fresh seafood.
-It’s also known for spicy cuisine from the mix of Chinese, Indian and Malaysian cultures.
-In the late 1980s, we regularly dined at a seaside restaurant on Punggol Point.
-There we feasted on chili crab that made our lips and faces sting from layers of spiciness.
-It was served with thick pieces of white bread to mop up the sauce.
-The whole thing was so delectable that no one stopped eating until the table was a littered mess of shells, claws and sauce.
-It was eaten informally, with the hands, wearing a paper bib.
-When you finally stopped, past the point of “full”, chili sauce covered both hands, went up the arms, and was smeared across cheeks and chin.
-There were hoses conveniently accessible afterwards.
+Singapore is awash in fresh seafood and world-class cuisine.
+The spicy mix of Chinese, Indian and Malaysian food cultures always made eating out an adventure.
+In the late 1980s, we frequently dined at a seaside restaurant on Punggol Point.
+The specialty was chili crab that made our lips and faces sting.
+It was served with thick white bread to mop up the sauce.
+No one stopped eating until the table was a littered mess of shells, claws and sauce.
+We ate with our hands, wearing a paper bib.
+When finished, chili sauce covered both hands, went up the arms, and was smeared across cheeks and chin.
+Hoses were conveniently available.

-Another Singaporean dish I adored was Nonya Laksa.
-This is from the Peranakan culture, a combination of Chinese and Malaysian cuisines.
+The other Singaporean dish I fell for was Nonya Laksa.
+This is from the Peranakan culture, a combination of Chinese and Malaysian cuisine.
 It’s a coconut curry-based soup with noodles, vegetables, prawns, and hardboiled quail’s eggs.
 I lost my taste buds to the heat of spices in this soup and never looked back.
-A walk from our apartment down historic Emerald Hill Road took me to the restaurant at Peranakan Place, on Orchard Road, where I learned to eat this national treasure.
-It’s a double whammy to be sweating from the heat and humidity of daily tropical temperatures while simultaneously sweating from spicy food in an un-airconditioned cafe.
+A walk from our apartment down Emerald Hill Road to the restaurant at Peranakan Place on Orchard Road is where I learned to eat this national treasure.
+It’s a double whammy to sweat from the heat and humidity of tropical temperatures while sweating from spicy food in an un-air-conditioned cafe.
 We adapted.
 And loved it all.

-It was actually another friend who helped solve the dinner party dilemma.
-Knowing that I needed simple and foolproof, she suggested a one-dish wonder, Brazilian Shrimp Stew.
+It was a different friend who solved the dinner party menu dilemma.
+Knowing that I needed simple and foolproof, she suggested Brazilian Shrimp Stew–a one-dish wonder.
 Finding fresh shrimp and produce was easy.
-Mixing them all together to cook in a large pan, even easier.
-To serve—a portion of rice for any size appetite with shrimp stew swimming over the top, seemed like a hostess’ dream.
-Easy preparation, plenty of time for socializing with guests and a tasty result—I could not ask for more.
+Cooking everything all together in a large pan, even easier.
+A portion of rice for any size appetite with shrimp stew swimming over the top seemed like a hostess’ dream.
+Easy preparation, plenty of time for socializing with guests and a repeatable result, I couldn’t ask for more.

-Mary was among the groups of friends invited for dinner.
-At the time, she was raising twin sons and a husband, all with good appetites.
+Mary and her husband were invited to one of the dinners.
 Like me, she was [and is] uninspired by daily cooking.
-This easy-to-make stew not only caught Mary’s fancy with its’ spicy shrimp tastiness, she adopted it’s crowd pleasing potential to her own style of entertaining.
-Since reminding me of eating shrimp stew first under our roof, then making it her own success story, I now call it “Mimi’s Brazilian Shrimp Stew”.
-It has saved two non-cooks from dinner party anxiety uncountable times.
+This easy-to-make stew not only caught her attention with its’ spicy coconut shrimp tastiness, she carried it forward to her own in-house entertaining.
+Mary reminded me of eating shrimp stew first under our roof, then making it her own success story.

-The enjoyment of Mimi’s Stew should be more global and far reaching than this shared history.
-It is for anyone and everyone who loves Brazil, her emotively fanatic football fans, and the simplicity of a scrumptious one-dish meal.
+Preparing and enjoying Shrimp Stew is for everyone who loves Brazil, her fanatic football fans, and the simplicity of a guest-worthy one-dish meal.
 Just add dessert.
-Bon appétit.

 - 1 kg [2.2 lbs] peeled shrimp